7RU7H/CTFs/TryHackMe/Markdown/Cyborg/Cyborg-Notes.md

 Email and Username Formatting:
 Credentials:

-- Released 3.4 years ago!
-- Wordpress

 #### Mindmap-per Service

 - OS detect, run generate noting for nmap
+- 22
+- 80
+	- Archive tar
+		- field is a username from the file system /home/field..
+		- borgbackup.readthedocs.io
 -
 -
 -